rs-lsl/CSFNet/README.md

 # CSFNet
-The code of the paper **Cross Spectral and Spatial Scale Non-local Attention-Based Unsupervised Pansharpening Network** that has been published in Jstar (https://ieeexplore.ieee.org/document/10130294).
+The pytorch version's code of the paper **Cross Spectral and Spatial Scale Non-local Attention-Based Unsupervised Pansharpening Network** that has been published in Jstar (https://ieeexplore.ieee.org/document/10130294).

 **We have open source the gaofen2 datasets used in this paper to contribute the pansharpening field.** Include the multispectral and pan images, which could be freely downloaded from the website:**https://aistudio.baidu.com/datasetdetail/136740/0**

 Note that this dataset is acquired by the Gaofen2 satellite.

 You could run the following codes to run the fusion network:

 for the full resolution fusion:
 ```python main_pansharpening_full.py```